Search engine results page: Organic results

-Organic SERP listings are the natural listings generated by search engines based on a series of metrics that determine their relevance to the searched term.
-Webpages that score well on a search engine's algorithmic test shown in this list.
-These algorithms are generally based upon factors such as quality and relevance of the content, expertise, authoritativeness, and trustworthiness of the website and author on a given topic, good user experience and backlinks.
+Organic SERP listings are the natural listings generated by search engines, that display webpages matching the query.
+The pages are sorted on a relevance score based on a series of metrics generally based upon factors such as quality and relevance of the content, expertise, authoritativeness, trustworthiness of the website and author on a given topic, good user experience, and backlinks.

-People tend to view the first results on the first page.
-Each page of search engine results usually contains 10 organic listings (however some results pages may have fewer organic listings).
-According to a 2019 study, the click-through rates (CTRs) for the first page goes as follows: